11 Ways to Create Shade for Your Deck or Patio

 Create shade and privacy with this garden structure.
 It features built-in benches, planters and a trellis.
 Place it in a corner, plant it with some fast-growing climbers, and you’ll have the sweetest seat on the deck.
 You can custom size the components, so make the trellis taller or shorter depending on your shade needs.

 When you want permanent shade on a patio, consider a structure.
 A gazebo, with its roof and open sides, provides shade and shelter, plus you get all the breezes.
 Add curtains or shades on the sides to block sun and provide privacy.
-Ready-to-assemble hard-top versions come in standard sizes (prices start around $275).
+Ready-to-assemble hard-top versions come in standard sizes.
 You can also build your own gazebo.

 One of the classiest ways to add shade to a patio or deck is with a pergola.
 This one has wood beams and lattice set on precast, classical-style columns.
 The overhead latticework creates dappled shade.
 To provide even more shade, grow vines on the lattice or cover it with fabric panels.
 It sets the perfect tone for relaxing and backyard entertaining.